Calculate field values

 Rounds the number you specify to the specified length.

-If you use a positive number for the <length>, the number is rounded to the decimal position specified by <length>.
+If you use a positive number for the <length>, the number is rounded to the decimal position to the right of the decimal point.
 When <length> is a negative number, the specified <number> is rounded on the left side of the decimal point.

 • ROUND(10.9934,2)—returns 10.99.